halvardssm/deno-nessie/README.md

 ## Examples

-Minimal example for a migration file
+Minimal example of a migration file

 ```js
 import { Schema } from "../mod.ts";